Terbinafine Cream

 Our online pharmacy offers Terbinafine as a generic treatment or as the brand name Lamisil.

-We understand it's not always convenient to nip down to a pharmacy to get a prescription for Terbinafine.
+We understand that it's not always convenient to visit a pharmacy to obtain a prescription for Terbinafine.
 With our private prescription service, you can order Terbinafine online from a UK pharmacy.
-Simply fill out our short medical consultation for our doctor to review.
+Complete our brief medical consultation form for our doctors to review.
 If suitable, our doctor can issue an online prescription for our pharmacy to fulfil.

-All items are dispatched from our UK-based pharmacy in discreet packaging to ensure your privacy.
-We offer fast next-day delivery on orders approved before 3 pm on weekdays.
+All items are dispatched from our UK-based pharmacy in discreet packaging to ensure your privacy and confidentiality.
+We offer fast next-day delivery on orders approved before 3pm on weekdays.

 What are fungal infections?

-Fungi are microorganisms which often reside in damp, dark environments such as soil and plants, though there are some fungi which naturally live on the skin.
+Fungi are microorganisms that often reside in damp, dark environments, such as soil and plants; however, there are some fungi that naturally live on the skin.

 Fungi, much like bacteria, multiply asexually in a cycle in order to thrive.
 The fungi which live on the skin are kept in check by the immune system, which regulates the growth of fungi and prevents them from multiplying too quickly or in large numbers.
 In those with compromised or weak immune systems, the fungi can multiply faster than the immune system can handle.

 This abundant growth of fungi leads to an infection.
-Different types of fungi lead to different kinds of infection.
-Depending on the type of fungi and whereabouts on the body the infection occurs will determine the affliction - be it oral thrush, athlete's foot or jock itch.
+Different types of fungi lead to different kinds of infections.
+Depending on the type of fungus and the location on the body where the infection occurs, the affliction will be determined - be it oral thrush, athlete's foot, or jock itch.

-• Athlete's foot - Athlete's foot (tinea pedis) is a fungal infection which affects the toes and toes webspace - the area between the toes.
+• Athlete's foot - Athlete's foot (tinea pedis) is a fungal infection that affects the toes and the web space between the toes.

 • Jock itch - Jock itch (tinea cruris) usually affects the groin and inside of the thigh, causing red, dry, cracked skin around the afflicted area.